-OTA is accepting directed topic grant proposal sponsored by LifeNet Health for the following hypothesis:
+Application for directed topic grant proposal sponsored by LifeNet Health for the following hypothesis is open:

 “DermACELL AWM Acellular Dermal Matrix provides an efficacious alternative to full-thickness or split-thickness skin grafting for coverage of fracture-related open wounds”

 The purpose of this RFP is to fund a study examining Dermacell AWM as a coverage alternative to autogenous skin grafting for open, extremity related fracture wounds.
 Often, patients requiring these types of grafts are cared for by a team of surgeons, including but not limited to orthopaedic surgeons, plastic surgeons, and podiatrists.
 Grant proposals taking a collaborative approach are welcome.